Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

   1. Build for the “now”: "Build to meet the needs for your near-term time horizon"
   2. Prefer evolution: "prefer the technological approach which gives you the maximum ability to modify / replace / evolve the architecture."

+### Technical debt
+- [A Taxonomy of Tech Debt]: "I define tech debt as code or data that future developers will pay a cost for." - Metrics:
+  * impact : user-facing & developer-facing issues
+  * (corollary, personnal) fix benefits : what improvments would a fix bring ?
+  * fix cost : the measure must take into consideration risks
+  * contagion : if this tech debt is allowed to continue to exist, how much will it spread?
+=> IMHO: classifying between local debt / MacGyver debt (aka homogenization) / foundational debt / data debt does not bring much help in organizing the reduction of tech debt.
+However, grouping elements of tech debts thematically may help to organize & prioritize tactical strikes on them E.g. fix all the doc pain points, homogenize & securize all our DB requests, improve resiliency, etc.

 ## Design
 - interface design + decoupling >>more critical>> component design [MVB]
 - start from a POC / MVP.
 [MVB]: "come with code" -> proof of concept + momentum + build motivation
 - + Diagrams !
 - Team design : Google Ventures' Product Design Sprints, cf. [ThoughbotPlaybook]
+- Event Storming

 ## Requirements
 - write a one-pager summing up: